Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 Also read: Cheap universities in Canada

-4. Numeric Scale
+4. Numeric scale

 5. Pass/Fail

-The Pass/Fail grading system is sometimes used in Canadian schools and post-secondary institutions.
-Under the Pass/Fail grading system, students are assessed based on whether they have passed or failed the course or subject.
 There is no letter grade or numerical score assigned, and the passing grade is typically set at 50% or higher.
-Students who pass the course receive a P grade, while those who fail receive an F grade.
-This system is sometimes used in Canadian schools and post-secondary institutions for courses that are not included in a student's GPA calculation or that do not contribute to their academic standing.
+Students passing the course receive a P grade, while those failing receive an F grade.
+This system is used for courses not included in a student's GPA calculation.

 First, there's the Percentage Scale, it's like your regular scores, but you need at least 50% to pass.
 Then there are Letter Grades – like A, B, C. Colleges like the Grade Point Average (GPA) system, where they turn letters into numbers.
 Numeric Scale uses numbers too, and Pass/Fail is just about passing or not.